Choices: Crow vs. Hop or Ukele Me Down?

 Acrylic blues: Mixing media with Dean Williams

-Andrews, North Carolina is located in the outlying western corner of the state, a place far away from major roads and cities—a place that on a map looks like the middle of nowhere.
+Andrews is located in the outlying western corner of North Carolina, a place far away from major roads and cities—a place that on a map looks like the middle of nowhere.
 Andrews’ Main Street is a narrow row of aging brick that, apart from a coffee shop and a few thrift stores, mostly houses empty store fronts.
 But at 982 Main Street you’ll find the space that served as the town movie theater in the fifties and the town soda fountain in the seventies.
 Today it hosts Dean’s, a specialty record store owned by Dean Williams.

 Inside Dean’s you’ll find shelves stacked with CDs and vinyl records, antique furniture and random curios.
 But most likely your attention will be immediately grabbed by Williams’ artwork, hanging canvas-atop-canvas on the exposed brick walls.
 Ghoulish faces, serpentine figures nestled in labyrinths of geometric shapes, haunting images of devils and angels, dark wintery woods and olives with eyes that seem to wink at their own inexplicability loom from paintings stacked up to the high ceiling.